mozilla/firefox-test-engineering/index.rst

  .. image:: https://wiki.mozilla.org/images/thumb/1/13/Ateam.png/173px-Ateam.png

 Hello!
-Welcome to the `Mozilla Engineering Productivity`_  Bootcamp, an informal guide to how test-automation development is done at Mozilla.
+Welcome to the `Mozilla Engineering Productivity`_  Bootcamp, an informal introduction to how to work with our group.

 This document is based off of the excellent `Mozilla WebDev bootcamp`_.